retired-snowfall/big-tech-analysis/README.md

 ## Interpretation

-A few observations that typically hold for this dataset (exact figures depend on the date range the data was pulled for):

-- Semiconductor and cloud-infrastructure names (e.g. AMD, AVGO) tend to show higher volatility alongside higher total returns — consistent with their exposure to cyclical hardware demand and AI/data-center growth.
+- **AMD delivered by far the highest total return (3518%)** over the period, alongside the highest volatility (3.79%) of the group — consistent with its exposure to cyclical semiconductor demand and, more recently, AI/data-center growth.
-- Large, diversified platforms (e.g. AAPL, MSFT) tend to show comparatively lower volatility, which can translate into a competitive Sharpe Ratio even without leading in raw total return.
-- The risk-vs-return scatter plot is a quick way to see which companies delivered strong returns *relative to* the risk taken, rather than just the highest raw return.
+- **Despite the elevated risk, AMD also had the highest Sharpe Ratio (0.95)**, meaning its outsized returns more than compensated for the extra volatility — the risk was, in hindsight, well rewarded.
+- **MSFT stands out on the other end**: the lowest volatility in the group (1.77%) combined with solid, steady returns gives it the second-highest Sharpe Ratio (0.92) — a case of consistency competing effectively with raw growth.
+- **AVGO posted the second-highest total return (928%)** with moderate volatility, landing in the middle of the risk-adjusted ranking.
+- **AAPL, AMZN, and ADBE cluster closely together** on both return and volatility, with Sharpe Ratios in a narrow 0.79–0.85 band — none of them stands out sharply from the others on a risk-adjusted basis.
+- Overall, the risk-vs-return scatter plot makes the trade-off visible at a glance: AMD sits far out on both axes, while the rest of the group occupies a much tighter, lower-risk region.

 ---